Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Case Study: RSMA-enabled C-RAN

-\paragraph{Resiliency Mechanism 3} This mechanism is referred to as \emph{BS-user-allocation adaption} and repeats the network's clustering using the updated CSI by solving a generalized assignment problem.
-For more details on solving the generalized assignment problem, we refer to Appendix \ref{app4}.
-Afterwards, the remaining mechanism operates analog to mechanism 2.
+\paragraph{Resiliency Mechanism 3 (M3)} This mechanism is referred to as \emph{BS-user-allocation adaption} and repeats the network's clustering using the updated CSI by solving a generalized assignment problem.
+For more details on solving the generalized assignment problem \ifarxiv , we refer to Appendix~\ref{app4}. \else , we refer to Appendix C of the extended version of the paper available on arxiv \cite{comebackkid}. \fi Afterwards, the remaining mechanism operates analog to M2.
 This mechanism has a high complexity ($d_{3,1}={K}{B}$ and $d_{3,2}={K}(2{B}{L}+{K}+3)$) but offers good-quality recovered QoS, we associate $e_\mathrm{ada}^{(3)}$ and $e_\mathrm{rec}^{(3)}$.

-\paragraph{Resiliency Mechanism 4} At last, we employ \emph{comprehensive adaption}, which repeats the solution to problem \eqref{eq:Opt2}, solving the network's clustering, beamforming, power control, and rate allocation jointly using the updated CSI.
+\paragraph{Resiliency Mechanism 4 (M4)} At last, we employ \emph{comprehensive adaption}, which repeats the solution to problem \eqref{eq:Opt2}, solving the network's clustering, beamforming, power control, and rate allocation jointly using the updated CSI.
 This mechanism has a very high complexity ($d_4={K}(2{B}({L}+1)+{K}+3)$) and thus it is rather optimistic to use this technique in practice.
 However, this adaption can either be seen as an mechanism for networks with slowly changing channels or as bound and approximate for other resilience strategies.
 This yields $e_\mathrm{ada}^{(4)}$ and $e_\mathrm{rec}^{(4)}$.